AndrewJBateman/angular-firebase-auth-service/README.md

 * user login using google id or password, can be viewed on Firebase Console.
 * User privileges can be revoked from the Firebase console.
-* Updated to latest Angular v10 and all dependencies are the latest versions with no conflicts.
+* Updated may 2021.

 ## :clipboard: Status & To-Do List

-* Status: Updated and working app with a successful login storing login details in the firebase database.
+* Status: Working
 * To-Do: add theme colors and functionality.
 A bootstrap button would be better.

 ## :clap: Inspiration

 * [Demos With Angular: Building A User Authentication Service with Angular and Firebase](https://www.youtube.com/watch?v=mfONkAj4x94).

+## :file_folder: License

+* This project is licensed under the terms of the MIT license.

 ## :envelope: Contact

-Repo created by [ABateman](https://www.andrewbateman.org) - feel free to contact me!
+* Repo created by [ABateman](https://github.com/AndrewJBateman), email: gomezbateman@yahoo.com